Mahammad Muradli: Career

-In 2019, Muradli played for Azerbaijan team in World Youth Chess Olympiad and the team became an Olympic champion.
+In 2019, Muradli played for the Azerbaijan team in the World Youth Chess Olympiad and the team became an Olympic champion.

-In 2019 and 2022 Muradli won Azerbaijani championship.
+In 2019 and 2022, Muradli won Azerbaijani championship.

 In July 2022, Muradli won the 2022 Biel MTO edition with a score of 7.0/9 and a rating performance of 2726.

+In October 2023, at the world blitz chess championship among boys and girls under the age of 20, held on the island of Sardinia, Italy, Mahammad Muradli scored 9.5 points from 11 games and was awarded the gold medal ahead of all his opponents and won the title of world champion.